-The origin of this phrase is unclear.
-On that note, here are a few guesses as to where it may have come from: One theory is that this saying originated from the early 20th century, possibly during one of the major World Wars.
-The idea being that soldiers, because of their heavy involvement in war and being in the line of fire, can sometimes lose a hand, foot, leg, or arm.
-Thus, the war could literally cost the person their arm or leg, which is a high price to pay.
+The origins of this phrase are unclear.
+There are, however, a few theories as to where it may have come from: One theory is that this saying originated from the early 20th century, possibly during one of the major World Wars.
+The idea being that soldiers, because of their heavy involvement in war and being in the line of fire, can possibly lose a hand, foot, leg, or arm.
+Thus, the war would literally cost the person their arm or leg, which is a high price to pay.

-Another guess is that this phrase may simply derive from older expressions that also use arms and legs as ways to describe a high cost.
-For example, there's an expression that goes something like 'I would give my right arm,' that dates back to at least the late 18th century.
-The earliest recording of this is written in a magazine called The Lady's Magazine: Or Entertaining Companion for the Fair Sex, Appropriated Solely to Their Use and Amusement, 1790, and it reads:
+Another theory is that this phrase may simply derive from older expressions that also use the terms 'arms' and 'legs' as ways to describe a high cost.
+For example, there's an expression that goes 'I would give my right arm' that dates back to at least the late 18th century.
+An early example of this is written in a magazine called The Lady's Magazine: Or Entertaining Companion for the Fair Sex, Appropriated Solely to Their Use and Amusement, 1790, and it reads:

 "This is my sole desire—my only passion; and in order to gratify it, I would give my right arm, and my

-Thus, there's a possibility that the phrase 'costs an arm and leg' comes from older, similar expressions like the one mentioned above.
-Whatever the case, the earliest recording I could find for this particular phrase is around the mid-20th century.
-An example of that comes from the comic section in the Long Beach Independent newspaper, 1951, where a narrator from one of the comics says:
+Thus, perhaps the phrase 'costs an arm and leg' derives from older, similar expressions like the one mentioned above.
+Whatever the case, the earliest citation I could find for this particular phrase being used in writing is around the mid-20th century.
+For example, in the comic section of a Long Beach Independent newspaper, 1951, a narrator from one of the comics says:

 "It cost them an arm and a leg to fix up a rumpus room for junior!"